 The album kicks off with the haunting opener Ghosts.
 The track features a monotonous pounding percussion, allowing her voice to totally dictate the melody.
 This ominous type of dreary drumbeat features again on the fuzzy, slow motion I Make Sparks.
 The intensity of the two tracks is surpassed even by Life Or Living, which despite the sense of oncoming eternal damnation, there is something rather mesmeric about the march to the slaughterhouse ambience that is created.

-The final few tracks on the album present another point of comparison to much of the music I have listened to come out of Scandinavia.
+The final few tracks on the album present another point of comparison to much of the music to come out of Scandinavia that I have listened.
 Two key aspects that Ireland, from which Kim hails, has in common with countries like Iceland and Sweden, that prove to be wholly relevant on this record, is their rich folkloric story telling traditions as well as stunning sparse landscapes.
 This is mirrored in Kim’s music in a way that is most prominent on the softer final tracks.
-Beautiful Human encourages the listener to visualise a brutally empty landscape, and to be able to connect the audience to nature in such a vivid manner, is a real mark of achievement.
+Beautiful Human encourages the listener to visualise a brutally empty landscape, and as far as I am concerned to be able to connect the audience to nature in such a vivid manner is a real mark of achievement.
 Thieves and Wide Hand continue this sense of immersion on one’s mental journey, though both do so in a softer way.
-Caressing the listener with the dreamy piano, the very fact it is difficult to hear what she is signing about due to the intense reverb, gently places the listener’s attention on the intricate wispy piano that she performs with a deft touch.
+Caressing the listener with the dreamy piano, the very fact it is difficult to hear what she is signing about due to the intense reverb, gently places the listener’s attention on the intricate wispy piano that she performs with such a deft touch.